MeisterLone/Askey-RT5010W-D187-REV6/README.md

 Hit space key to stop autoboot:  0
 ```

-Once this is done, U-Boot will not be able to load the kernel image from EMMC and the bootipq command will throw us into a terminal.
+Once this is done, U-Boot will not be able to load the kernel image from EMMC and the bootipq command will throw us into a shell.

-After successfully interrupting U-Boot kernel load, we run the following commands to guarantee that we get a terminal on every boot without needing to do the trick.
+After successfully interrupting U-Boot kernel load, we run the following commands to guarantee that we get a shell on every boot without needing to do the trick.

 ```markdown
 setenv bootcmd usbboot